Circumnavigation: History

 In 1577, Elizabeth I sent Francis Drake to start an expedition against the Spanish along the Pacific coast of the Americas.
 Drake set out from Plymouth, England in November 1577, aboard Pelican, which he renamed Golden Hind mid-voyage.
 In September 1578, the ship passed south of Tierra del Fuego, the southern tip of South America, through the area now known as the Drake Passage.
 In June 1579, Drake landed somewhere north of Spain's northernmost claim in Alta California, presumably Drakes Bay.
 Drake completed the second complete circumnavigation of the world in a single vessel on September 1580, becoming the first commander to survive the entire circumnavigation.

 Thomas Cavendish completed his circumnavigation between 1586 and 1588 in record time—in two years and 49 days, nine months faster than Drake.
 It was also the first deliberately planned voyage of the globe.

+Jeanne Baret is recognized as the first woman to have completed a voyage of circumnavigation of the globe, which she did via maritime transport.
+A key part of her journey was as a member of Louis Antoine de Bougainville's expedition on the ships Boudeuse and Étoile in 1766–1769.

+Captain James Cook became the first navigator to record three circumnavigations through the Pacific aboard the Endeavour from 1769 to 1771 and Resolution from 1772 to 1779.
+He was among the first to complete west–east circumnavigation in high latitudes.

 For the wealthy, long voyages around the world, such as was done by Ulysses S. Grant, became possible in the 19th century, and the two World Wars moved vast numbers of troops around the planet.
-However, it was the rise of commercial aviation in the late 20th century that made circumnavigation, when compared to the Magellan–Elcano expedition, quicker and safer.
+The rise of commercial aviation in the late 20th century made circumnavigation even quicker and safer.

 Nautical

 The nautical global and fastest circumnavigation record is currently held by a wind-powered vessel, the trimaran IDEC 3.
-The record was established by six sailors: Francis Joyon, Alex Pella, Clément Surtel, Gwénolé Gahinet, Sébastien Audigane and Bernard Stamm; who wrote themselves into history books on 26 January 2017, by circumnavigating the globe in 40 days, 23 hours, 30 minutes and 30 seconds.
+The record was established by six sailors: Francis Joyon, Alex Pella, Clément Surtel, Gwénolé Gahinet, Sébastien Audigane and Bernard Stamm.
+On 26 January 2017, this crew finished circumnavigating the globe in 40 days, 23 hours, 30 minutes and 30 seconds.
 The absolute speed sailing record around the world followed the North Atlantic Ocean, Equator, South Atlantic Ocean, Southern Ocean, South Atlantic Ocean, Equator, North Atlantic Ocean route in an easterly direction.